-Hiking Harriman State Park & Jackie Jones Mountain
+Hiking Harriman State Park at Jackie Jones Mountain in Sloatsburg, New York

 I am always looking for an excellent view while hiking and know many of you are doing the same.
 I especially enjoy finding off-the-beaten-path places that give me unique views you can’t get anywhere else.
 Harriman State Park is definitely that place.